clusterlink-net/clusterlink/website/content/en/docs/main/tasks/private-networks/index.md

         " | kubectl apply -f -
     ```

-## Create Peer CRDs
+## Create Peer CRD

-1. Create Peer CRDs for each peer:
+1. Create a Peer CRD that points to the server cluster.
+The Peer CRD should connect to a Kubernetes service that points to the `visitor` port in the frpc client.

     *Client cluster*: